 - Collaborating with other parishes and the wider community

 The council is involved in planning to meet the needs of the parish, the archdiocese and the broader community, with a vision for the future and a strong basis in stewardship.
-After prayerful discernment, the council advises the pastor and develops policies to support those activities and programs that foster the spiritual, intellectual, moral and temporal well-being of the parish, and that make a contribution to archdiocesan goals and policies.
+After prayerful discernment, the council advises the pastor or administrator and develops policies to support those activities and programs that foster the spiritual, intellectual, moral and temporal well-being of the parish, and that make a contribution to archdiocesan goals and policies.

 The council typically meets monthly.
 Parishioners are invited to observe the meetings.
 Arrangements to address the council may be made by contacting the pastoral council chairperson.